Southeast Asia Adventure

 Days 9 - 10: Vang Vieng.
 Stop for a dip at the crystal clear Blue Lagoon 2 on our way to picturesque Vang Vieng.
 Spend the next couple of days chilling by the river, hiking into the lush surrounding countryside, or book one of our optionals, including bike rides, rock-climbing and tubing.

 Days 11 – 12: Hanoi, Vietnam.
 Fly to the Vietnamese capital.
 Dump your bags and head out for dinner, followed by an optional bar crawl.
-On day 12, opt to visit Hoa Lo prison, or just explore the Old Quarter at your own pace, sampling Vietnamese coffee at one of the street side cafes.
+On day 12, visit Hoa Lo prison, or just explore the Old Quarter at your own pace, sampling Vietnamese coffee at one of the street side cafes.

 Days 13 - 14: Ha Long Bay.
 Take an unforgettable 2-day cruise through the emerald green waters of Ha Long Bay.
 With stops at floating villages and a stay on your own private island you’ll be talking about this for years to come!